Best Email Encryption Software Shortlist

 Standout Features & Integrations:

-Zix boasts a policy-based encryption mechanism that lets businesses decide when and how emails are encrypted.
+Features include a policy-based encryption mechanism that lets businesses decide when and how emails are encrypted.
 The tool also provides automatic scanning of outbound emails to ensure compliance.
-Additionally, it integrates with many business software suites, making it a versatile tool in the corporate setting.

 Pros and cons